Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 }
 ```

 First, we take the String output from the Spout.
 We then break up the line into the relevant components, splitting on commas (as it was a csv file ingested) via `.split(",")`.
 This means, for example, the line `Gandalf,Elrond,33` becomes a tuple `(Gandalf, Elrond, 33)` where each is accessible.
 For each of the characters seen, we give them a node ID of type `Long` via the `assignID` function - if your data already has numerical node id's you could skip this step.
-Finally, we send an update adding both of the vertices to the graph as well as the edge joining them, each with a timestamp of when that update occurred.
+Finally, we send an update adding both of the vertices to the graph as well as the edge joining them, each with a timestamp of when the update occurred.

 There are a few things worth pointing out here: